fenago/generative-adversarial-networks/chapter_22/Lab_17.md

 the size 70 × 70 is used, which means that the output (or each output) of the model maps to a 70 × 70 square of the input image.
 In effect, a 70 × 70 PatchGAN will classify 70 × 70 patches of the input image as real or fake.

 ... we design a discriminator architecture - which we term a PatchGAN - that only penalizes structure at the scale of patches.
 This discriminator tries to classify if each N × N patch in an image is real or fake.
 We run this discriminator convolutionally across the image, averaging all responses to provide the ultimate output of D.

 — Image-to-Image Translation with Conditional Adversarial Networks, 2016.

 Before we dive into the configuration details of the PatchGAN, it is important to get a handle on the calculation of the receptive field.
 The receptive field is not the size of the output of the discriminator model, e.g. it does not refer to the shape of the activation map output by the

-### 22.3.
-How to Implement the PatchGAN Discriminator Model

-466

 model.
 It is a definition of the model in terms of one pixel in the output activation map to the input image.
 The output of the model may be a single value or a square activation map of values